 The Constitution of ACTA, which was adopted in 1961 at the Jorhat Conference, sets a number of aims and objectives for the Association.
 Contributing to the all round development of education in the state, in general, and collegiate education, in particular, and safeguarding the interest of the college teachers and improving the service condition and status of the college teachers are some of the main objectives of the Association.

 At present, ACTA has the following organisational structure:

 - 21 (twenty one) zonal committees in as many zones.

-- 189 (one hundred and eighty-nine) teachers’ units in as many provincialised colleges
+- 200 (two hundred) teachers’ units in as many provincialised colleges

 - The central Office of ACTA is located at Solapar, Guwahati – 8